Canonicalizing zeta generators: genus zero and genus one: Canonical zeta generators in genus one Canonical zeta generators sigma(w) in genus one

 \subsection{The genus one motivic Lie algebra}

 In \cite{hain_matsumoto_2020}, Hain and Matsumoto define a Tannakian category $MEM$ of {\em mixed elliptic motives} and study its fundamental Lie algebra.
 We do not recall their construction here, but restrict ourselves to giving the main result of their article that we will use here.
 Let ${\rm Lie}\,\pi_1(MEM)$ denote the graded Lie algebra associated to the unipotent radical of the fundamental group of the category $MEM$.
-Let $\mathfrak{sl}_2$ denotes the Lie subalgebra of ${\rm Der}^0{\rm Lie}[a,b]$ from Definition \ref{dfn:sl2}. \begin{thm}[Hain--Matsumoto] There is a Lie algebra morphism (the ``monodromy representation'', see section 22 of \cite{hain_matsumoto_2020}) \beq {\rm Lie}\,\pi_1(MEM)\rightarrow {\rm Der}^0{\rm Lie}[a,b]\, \eeq whose image ${\cal L}$ is generated by the derivations $\epsilon_k^{(j)}$ for even $k>0$ and $0\le j\le k-2$ together with derivations $\sigma_w$ for each odd $w\ge 3$, and has the following properties: \begin{itemize} \item[(i)] The Lie subalgebra ${\cal S} \coloneqq {\rm Lie}[\sigma_3,\sigma_5,\ldots]\subset {\cal L}$ is free, \item[(ii)] The Lie subalgebra $\mathfrak{u}$ generated by the $\epsilon_k^{(j)}$ is normal in ${\cal L}$, i.e.\ ${\cal L}= \mathfrak{u} \rtimes \sigalg$, \item[(iii)] ${\cal L}$ is an $\mathfrak{sl}_2$-module, and $\mathfrak{u}$ is also an $\mathfrak{sl}_2$-module, \item[(iv)] the Lie subalgebra $\mathfrak{u} \rtimes \mathfrak{sl}_2$ is normal inside ${\cal L} \rtimes \mathfrak{sl}_2$. \end{itemize} \end{thm}
+Let $\mathfrak{sl}_2$ denotes the Lie subalgebra of ${\rm Der}^0{\rm Lie}[a,b]$ from Definition~\ref{dfn:sl2}. \begin{thm}[Hain--Matsumoto] There is a Lie algebra morphism (the ``monodromy representation'', see section 22 of \cite{hain_matsumoto_2020}) \beq {\rm Lie}\,\pi_1(MEM)\rightarrow {\rm Der}^0{\rm Lie}[a,b]\, \eeq whose image ${\cal L}$ is generated by the derivations $\epsilon_k^{(j)}$ for even $k>0$ and $0\le j\le k-2$ together with derivations $\sigma_w$ for each odd $w\ge 3$, and has the following properties: \begin{itemize} \item[(i)] The Lie subalgebra ${\cal S} \coloneqq {\rm Lie}[\sigma_3,\sigma_5,\ldots]\subset {\cal L}$ is free, \item[(ii)] The Lie subalgebra $\mathfrak{u}$ generated by the $\epsilon_k^{(j)}$ is normal in ${\cal L}$, i.e.\ ${\cal L}= \mathfrak{u} \rtimes \sigalg$, \item[(iii)] ${\cal L}$ is an $\mathfrak{sl}_2$-module, and $\mathfrak{u}$ is also an $\mathfrak{sl}_2$-module, \item[(iv)] the Lie subalgebra $\mathfrak{u} \rtimes \mathfrak{sl}_2$ is normal inside ${\cal L} \rtimes \mathfrak{sl}_2$. \end{itemize} \end{thm}

 \begin{rmk} Although entirely phrased in terms of the monodromy representation of the fundamental Lie algebra of the category $MEM$, this theorem reflects essential geometric/arithmetic content.
-The quotient of ${\cal L}$ by the normal Lie subalgebra $\mathfrak{u}$ is isomorphic to~${\cal S}$, which is itself free on one generator in each odd rank $\geq 3$, i.e.~isomorphic to ${\rm Lie}\,\pi_1(MTM)$ the fundamental Lie algebra of the category of mixed Tate motives unramified over $\mathbb{Z}$, and this reflects the fact geometrically expressed by the degeneration of an elliptic curve parametrized by $\tau$ to the nodal elliptic curve by letting $\tau$ tend to $i\infty$ (see appendix~\ref{app:deg}).
+The quotient of ${\cal L}$ by the normal Lie subalgebra $\mathfrak{u}$ is isomorphic to~${\cal S}$, which is itself free on one generator in each odd rank $\geq 3$, i.e.~isomorphic to ${\rm Lie}\,\pi_1(MTM)$ the fundamental Lie algebra of the category of mixed Tate motives unramified over $\mathbb{Z}$.
+This in turn reflects the geometric situation where an elliptic curve parametrized by $\tau$ degenerates to the nodal elliptic curve when $\tau$ tends to $i\infty$ (see appendix~\ref{app:deg}).